 Generally speaking, unless you have an excellent reason, never prune more than 1/3 of a shrub off at any one time.
-Wait until you see good strong new growth, then cut off another 1/3, and so on, sprouts on lower branches doesn't retard blooming on top levels.
+Wait until you see good strong new growth, then cut off another 1/3, and so on, creating true "standards."
+I just want these "trees" to bloom above lower flowering shrubs below.
+My still-relatively-new yellow thryallis and pink Hibiscus mutabilis pictured here want to be more shrub than tree.
+Removing leaf sprouts on lower branches doesn't retard blooming on top levels.
 This "abuse" is also being inflicted on my pride of Barbados, duranta and esperanza.
 Time will tell if they cooperate or not.

-"STANDARDS"

-ARE WORKS OF

-ART IN JUDGED

-SHOWS, with very

-careful pruning to

-create specific

-shapes.
-My

-haphazard attempts

-do not qualify as
+"STANDARDS" ARE WORKS OF ART IN JUDGED SHOWS, with very careful pruning to create specific shapes.
+My haphazard attempts do not qualify as